 Information for Parting Owners

-Before re-homing your decision must be given a lot of thought and consideration - once re-homed, you would not be able to ask for the dog to be returned.
+Before re-homing your decision should be given a lot of thought and consideration - once a dog is re-homed, you would not be able to ask for the dog to be returned.

 Aims and Objectives